Sony Digital Audio Disc Corporation: History

 On January 17, 2018, the DADC plant in Terre Haute, IN, announced the layoff of 375 employees, shifting US audio disc manufacturing to Sonopress.
 It was later determined that most audio discs would be manufactured by CDA Inc. Currently, the majority of audio discs manufactured for Universal Music Group US and Sony Music Entertainment US are produced by CDA Inc, while packaging and assembly into jewel cases are completed in the US.
 Technicolor (later Vantiva, now Conectiv) also sometimes assists in disc manufacturing for Universal Music Group US.

-On April 2019, Sony DADC Japan Inc. was merged with Sony Music Communications, Inc. to become Sony Music Solutions, Inc., placing the Japanese DADC plants under Sony Music's control.
+In April 2019, Sony DADC Japan Inc. was merged with Sony Music Communications, Inc. to become Sony Music Solutions, Inc., placing the Japanese DADC plants under Sony Music's control.

 On January 13, 2022, the DADC plant in Terre Haute, IN, announced the layoff of 100 employees, moving US gaming and disc manufacturing capacity from Terre Haute to Salzburg, Austria.
 Assembly and distribution will remain in Terre Haute, IN.
 The Terre Haute plant eventually focused its manufacturing capacity towards medical devices, automotive parts, and other electronic devices.

+On July 1, 2026, Sony Interactive Entertainment announced the planned discontinuation of physical media for its PlayStation consoles, to take place on January 2028 for any games released from that point onward.
+As a result, the DADC plants in Austria have begun repurposing their manufacturing capacity to focus on optical microlenses.
+At the time, DADC Austria's manufacturing of PlayStation games for North America and Europe accounted for half of the plant's daily manufacturing capacity of 600,000 discs, but it is now expected to be reduced to 10% of that capacity, in order to support reprinting of games released prior to the cutoff date.